Code-Institute-Submissions/SamarZiadat-sustainable-memory-game_JanResub/README.md

 	ii.
 As a Returning Visitor, I want to start recognising different Scottish tree species.

--   **Frequent User Goals**
+-   **Frequent Visitor Goals**

 	i.
-As a Frequent User, I want to be able to learn more about the trees that I am now recognising.
+As a Frequent Visitor, I want to be able to learn more about the trees that I am now recognising.

 ## Design
 This project is designed with sustainability in mind.
 The internet currently produces approximately 3.8% of global carbon emissions, which are rising in line with our hunger to consume more data.
 Communications tech will emit more carbon by 2025 than any country except China, India, and the U.S. This is not inevitable; if it is used wisely, web technology has the potential to bring huge benefits to society and the environment.